-The final exam will cover material from the entire course.
+The final exam covers material from the entire course.
+See details on the format below.
 The exam is broken into three parts: very short answer, short answer, and a long essay.
 The format will require you to write on all the different sections of the course.
 "Understanding History" points you to work on historical concepts throughout the course; "Regional Perspectives" points to work in weeks four to nine; "Thematic Perspectives" points to work in weeks eleven, twelve and fifteen.

-Oh, and note: the final exam will include questions from the previous two exams.
+Oh, and note: the final exam will likely include questions from the previous two exams.

 My suggestion: review your earlier exams to see what you did well and less well, read through this study guide carefully, and then pull together the work you've done.
-Go through your notes, review readings, see your weekly assignments, and look to online resources from our Course Resources page.
+Go through your notes, review readings, see your weekly assignments, check out the presentations from Moodle, and look to online resources from our Course Resources page.
 Most importantly, take time to outline answers to the themes for the Long Essay.